 That’s great news!

 But it doesn’t mean we’re in the clear.
-Secondhand smoke is still a health concern, and we all need to take steps to ensure healthy air in our homes, even if we don’t smoke.
+Secondhand smoke exposure is still a health concern, and we all need to take steps to ensure healthy air in our homes, even if we don’t smoke.

 Secondhand Smoke DefinedYou’ve probably heard the term tossed around a lot, but do you really know what it is exactly?

 Secondhand smoke, also called passive smoking, is a term that describes the inhalation of smoke, especially tobacco smoke, without being a smoker.
 Second-hand smoke essentially describes the smoke that people inhale when they are near smokers, although you don’t have to be close to a smoker to be exposed to secondhand smoke.